About the Watertown Local Development Corporation

 2. Meetings.
 The annual meeting of the Board of Directors shall be held in December of each year, at the call of the President or CEO.
 Regular meetings shall be held at least monthly at a time and place to be determined by the Board.
 Special meetings may be held at any time, at the call of the President or CEO, or in the alternative, at the call of two directors.
 Notice of the annual meeting or of special meetings shall be deemed sufficient if deposited in the mail or electronic mail not less than three days before the meeting.
 Notice of a meeting may be waived by a member, in writing, orally, or by attendance at the meeting.
 A majority of the whole membership shall constitute a quorum for the transaction of business.

-2. Loan Review and Eligibility Committee.
-The Board of Directors may elect from its members an Eligibility and Loan Review Committee to serve at the pleasure of the Board.
-The Committee shall review all applications for loans and grants and report its opinion as to whether or not the applicant is eligible and refer its recommendations to the Board.
+2. Loan Review Committee.
+The Board of Directors may elect from its members a Loan Review Committee to serve at the pleasure of the Board.
+The Committee shall review all applications for loans and make recommendations to the full Board.

 3. Personnel Committee.
 The Board of Directors may elect from its members a Personnel Committee, to serve at the pleasure of the Board.
 The Personnel Committee shall periodically report to the Board on its activities and also be responsible for the yearly personnel evaluation of the CEO.
 At the same time the CEO shall be responsible for the yearly personnel evaluations of all other persons.
 The evaluations are to be reviewed by the Personnel Committee which will then make its recommendations to the Board of Directors for both the CEO and other persons.